simplesamlphp/simplesamlphp-module-sqlauth/docs/sql.md

 select groupName from usergroups where uid=:username
 ```

-Note: Depending upon configuration, attibute queries using the Version 2 configuration format may use `:username` or `:userid`.
+Note: Depending upon configuration, attribute queries using the Version 2 configuration format may use `:username` or `:userid`.
 See the Version 2 section below for more details.

 In summary: